eric-sal/text-gen/README.md

 Usage Instructions
 ------------------

-For each key reference you define in your Text Gen file, there must be one, and **only one** instance of the GameObject in the hierarchy.
+1. Prepare your prefab instances in the Hierarchy.
+2. Tag each of the prefab instances you want to use as a template with `TextGenTemplate`.

-1. Go to `File > Import TextGen File...`.
+3. Go to `GameObject > Import From TextGen File...`.
-2. Select the Text Gen file you want to import from your project Assets.
+4. Select the Text Gen file you want to import from your project Assets.
-3. Click the `Import!` button.
+5. Click the `Import!` button.

 TODO
 ----

-* Add `;n<string>` option to group all instances under a single GameObject
-* Group all instances of one GameObject together in a parent GameObject (ex: `GroundContainer`)
-* Add `;z<int>` option to set the z-depth of the GameObjects
-* Allow setting of z-depth on individual reference definitions.
-Ex: `;=T:Ground,z10`
 * Allow defining of multiple maps per file.
 This would be helpful if you wanted to define your foreground and background spirtes separately (maybe because there's some overlap?).